MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 ## Notes

 When creating a configuration file, the Office Customization Tool includes two attributes for the Configuration element: The ID attribute, which identifies the deployment method, and the Host attribute, which identifies the deployment options that have been selected.
-These attributes are collected by Microsoft as part of the standard telemetry for Office 365.
-The attributes are optional and can be removed without affecting your deployment.
+These attributes don't contain any personally identifiable information (PII), but Click-to-Run sends the attribute values to Microsoft so that we can better understand what configurations customers use and make customization even easier.
+Because of these insights, we recommend keeping the attributes.
+They are optional, however, and can be removed without affecting your deployment.